SkyeWint/TwitchPlays/README.md

 To run the code you will need to install Python 3.13.0.
 Additionally, you will need to install the following python modules using Pip:
 py -m pip install keyboard
-py -m pip install pydirectinput py -m pip install pydirectinput-rgx py -m pip install pyautogui
+py -m pip install pydirectinput
+py -m pip install pydirectinput-rgx
+py -m pip install pyautogui
 py -m pip install pynput
 py -m pip install requests
+py -m pip install pygame
+py -m pip install tk
+py -m pip install mutagen.mp3

 Once Python is set up, simply change the Twitch username (or Youtube channel ID) in TwitchPlays_Main.py, and you SHOULD be ready to go.